 Claire is a new-age humanitarian pioneering the way for unconventional media solutions to social, economic and educational challenges in South Africa.
 Before joining Shuttleworth Fellow Gavin Weale to launch Live Magazine SA in August 2011, Claire had worked extensively in advertising, design management and marketing communications on global brands and projects in both South Africa and London – including Conran Design Group, One Young World, Global Humanitarian Forum, Arthritis Research Campaign, Tesco, Umbro, Bench, Hyundai, Getaway Magazine, The Jupiter Drawing Room & SOS Children’s Villages.

 Thapelo Oliver Khotso Mosiuoa is a 22 year old originally from Evaton in the Vaal but now resides in Pimville, Soweto.
 The passion for literature & writing started back in High School in 2007 in English class but the passion only found an outlet until 4 years later.
 Young, Driven, Ambitious, Passionate, Outspoken & Motivated are some of the many adjectives that can describe Thapelo.
-He’s an aspiring writer, social media wizard, digital guru, the author of an unfinished book, an opinionated social commentator and The Junior Social Media Manager of the VIP: Voting Is Power campaign.
+He’s an aspiring writer, social media wizard, digital guru, the author of an unfinished book and an opinionated social commentator.

 Junior Digital Content Manager